ebowwa/waitlist-service/README.md

 # Waitlist Service

 ## Overview
-This service manages the waitlist functionality for CaringMind, extracted from the monorepo as part of the modularization effort.
-It handles user registration, waitlist status management, and notifications.
+This service manages the waitlist functionality, extracted as a standalone module.
+It handles user registration and waitlist status management.

 ## Features
 - User registration for waitlist
 - Waitlist position tracking
-- Status updates and notifications
 - Admin management interface
-- Integration with Supabase for data storage
+- Flexible database support (SQLite for local development, Supabase for production)

 ## Installation